jonathanw82/bristol-central-gym/README.md

 # Bristol Central Gym

-A gym in the center of a buisy city, this website will give
+The webisite is for the general public, to gain insite on what is available to them, prices and class times etc, by use of a clean easy to navigate menu structure.

 UX:

-The webisite is for the general public, to gain insite on what is available to them, prices and class times etc, by use of a clean easy to navigate menu structure.
+A gym in the center of a buisy city, so info on what is available id paramount, the user will be taken to a smooth landing page with scolling images of inspirational life styles.
+Through the easy to navingate menues the user can easly get the infomation they require to decide if this gym is for them!

 Features: